Suspend/Unsuspend a validator#

 Self-suspension#

 You can manually suspend your validator when needed, such as during node maintenance, and reactivate it when your node is operational again.
 This gives you control over your validator’s status without risking an automatic suspension due to inactivity.
-When your validator is suspended, a red banner will appear at the bottom of your wallet interface stating Your validation has been suspended.
+When your validator is suspended, a red banner will appear on your wallet stating that Your validation has been suspended.

 To unsuspend a self-suspended validator, you can simply access your wallet, navigate to the validator section, and select “Resume” to reactivate your validation.
 This allows you to seamlessly return to active participation in the network once your maintenance is complete.